diegomartins8/javajam_coffee_bar/README.md

 # javajam_coffee_bar
-Multiple page website for a fictional coffee shop built with HTML and CSS, with focus on layout navigation and page structure.
+Website for a fictional coffee shop, with focus on layout navigation and page structure.

 ---